seamplex/feenox/doc/compilation.markdown

 On a GNU/Linux box (preferably Debian-based), follow these quick steps.
 See sec.
 2 for the actual detailed explanations.

-To compile the Git repository, proceed as follows.
-This procedure does need `git` and `autoconf` but new versions can be pulled and recompiled easily.
+The Git repository has the latest sources repository.
+To compile, proceed as follows.
 If something goes wrong and you get an error, do not hesitate to ask in FeenoX’s [discussion page].

+> If you do not have Git or Autotools, download a [source tarball] and
+> proceed with the usual `configure` & `make` procedure.
+See [these
+> instructions].

 1. Install mandatory dependencies